 We’ve proven that food rescue is about way more than just food.

 By The Numbers

-Our pioneering work in the Pittsburgh community within our first three years of operations has significantly impacted food insecurity among the populations we serve.
+Our pioneering work in the Pittsburgh community has significantly impacted food insecurity among the populations we serve.

 Does food rescue work?